Julienne-Hippolyte-Joséphine, Duchess of Villars: Portrayal in art

 In c.
 1594 a portrait of Julienne and her sister Gabrielle was painted (Gabrielle d'Estrées et une de ses sœurs).
 The portrait portrays Julienne and Gabrielle both seated unclothed from the waistline and upwards in a bathtub lined with grey cloth.
 Julienne is situated on the left, pinching Gabrielle’s right nipple whilst Gabrielle holds a coronation ring given to her by King Henry IV of France.
 In the back, a woman is seen stitching by a fireplace.

 Another portrait with Julienne and her sister was painted at the Fontainebleau School by an unidentified artist.
 The portrait portrays Julienne and Gabrielle situated in a bathtub lined with grey cloth, similar to that of the one they appeared in beforehand.
 Julienne and Gabrielle are both unclothed whilst a woman in the back breastfeeds a child.
-Instead of a coronation ring, Gabrielle is seen wearing a copper necklace around her neck.
+Instead of a coronation ring, Gabrielle is seen wearing a strand of pearls around her neck.

 Gabrielle d'Estrées et une de ses sœurs: Julienne d’Estrées is on the left; Gabrielle d’Estrées is on the right.

 Gabrielle d’Estrées and her sister, the Duchess of Villars: Julienne d’Estrées is on the left; Gabrielle d’Estrées is on the right.